scstraus/home-assistant-config/README.md

 Last update: June 2, 2020 (Hass v.107.7)

 Hello there.
 This is an incomplete and probably out of date description of what I'm doing with home assistant, but hopefully it will be of some use for ideas and samples to someone.
-In some places here I try to link to specific places in the relevant code in the config files.
-I can't promise all of the highlighted code blocks will be the right ones.
-If the link looks like it's going to the wrong part of the file, it's because I updated the file without updating the link, just go look elsewhere in that file.

 Some things that may be interesting to you from my config which are not so common or are unique from how much I've obsessed over them are the: